FeatureBaseDB/www/content/whitepaper/whitepaper.md

 This subsection will discuss the parts of Pilosa's software which are not directly related to the data model.
-Pilosa contains a *server* structure which manages the various routines that comprise PIlosa's running state.
+Pilosa contains a *server* structure which manages the various routines that comprise Pilosa's running state.
 These include an HTTP handler for Pilosa's main API, a number of internal communication handlers, and several background monitoring tasks.

-The HTTP handler has direct access to the *holder*, and can therefore answer requests about what *indexes* and *frames* are available, create new *indexes*, *frames*, and fields, etc. One can access the full [API documentation](https://www.pilosa.com/docs/latest/api-reference/) to see what endpoints are implemented.
+The HTTP handler has direct access to the *holder*, and can therefore answer requests about what *indexes* and *fields* are available, create new *indexes*, *fields*, and fields, etc. One can access the full [API documentation](https://www.pilosa.com/docs/latest/api-reference/) to see what endpoints are implemented.

 When the *handler* receives a PQL query, it uses the "pql" subpackage to parse it, and then passes the parsed structure along to the *executor*.
 Each PQL call in a query is processed serially.
-The *executor* behaves somewhat differently, based on which call it is processing, but generally it processes the call for all relevant slices on the local node, and concurrently issues requests to process the call for slices which reside on remote nodes in the cluster.
+The *executor* behaves somewhat differently, based on which call it is processing, but generally it processes the call for all relevant shards on the local node, and concurrently issues requests to process the call for shards which reside on remote nodes in the cluster.
 Once all local and remote processing is finished, it performs any aggregation or reduction work which is required and returns the results back to the *handler*.
 The coordination of remote and local execution is handled by a lightweight map/reduce framework